smllygrl/Portfolio/README.md

 + SCSS/CSS scope
 + How to link to other pages/ sections appropriately

-Items to be complete in my portfolio --
+Items to be refined in my portfolio --
 + Utilise Git branches with a develop & future feature branches
 + Media queries
 + Update pictures of my projects in their prospective links